 I tell the truth consciously, purposely; I avoid deception at (almost) any cost; I constantly re-examine my motives exposing them ruthlessly to the public eye.
 I am highly aware of my integrity when interacting with people who lie, by omission or otherwise.
 I know that if I am not explicitly honest, there is a possibility that I am being dishonest (usually for the same reasons I used to lie).
 If I enable a lie, it will take away a piece of me.
 Sometimes I think I am driven by sensationalism – a hangover of my desire for attention.
 That’s a part of it (and that’s the truth).
 But my experimentation with life, my experience, is my own way of determining what makes me happy outside of what society tells me makes me happy, and what makes me, me.

-The key to who I am, lies in the intersection of my willingness to experience life and my ability to truthfully express yourself about your experience.
+The key to who I am, lies in the intersection of my willingness to experience life and my ability to truthfully express myself about my experience.

 In order to forge my identity and shine my light, I must experience life.
 Unceasingly.
 Uncompromisingly.
 It is my responsibility, and as yet I see no other way.
 Like a wax rubbing, you can only see what is underneath the crispy paper of lies, who you are, by the friction you cause rubbing yourself into life.
 Once experienced it must be expressed, to enable analysis, vulnerability and introspection.
 Because the truth of I am, unless expressed somewhere, to someone, remains hidden even to me.
 And without it, I risk living a lie, just by omission.